Meteor-Community-Packages/meteor-collection2/README.md

 * isInsert: True if it's an insert operation
 * isUpdate: True if it's an update operation
+* isUpsert: True if it's an upsert operation (either `upsert()` or `upsert: true`)
-* isSet: True if the field is already set in the document or modifier.
+* isSet: True if the field is already set in the document or modifier
+* unset(): Call this method to prevent the original value from being used when you return undefined.
 * value: If isSet = true, this contains the field's current (requested) value in the document or modifier.
 * operator: If isSet = true and isUpdate = true, this contains the name of the